 Susi is currently the only artist in the country, and perhaps the world, creating fine art on wood with colored stains.
 Recently, she has also begun to paint with alcohol ink as well.

-She was nominated for the “People’s Choice” award in the ArtisTTable 2017 Womens Exhibition online.
-She is represented by the Gallery of Wisconsin Art in West Bend (GOWA), Wisconsin and was one of several notable Wisconsin artists in the Contemporary Abstraction: The Female Perspective and Botanical Masterpieces exhibitions which ran consecutively from April 27 - June 30, 2018 at GOWA.
+She was one of several notable Wisconsin artists in the Contemporary Abstraction: The Female Perspective and Botanical Masterpieces exhibitions which ran consecutively at the Gallery of Wisconsin Art in West Bend (GOWA), from April 27 - June 30, 2018.

 She is a member of several local art communities including: